Can LLM "Self-report"?: Evaluating the Validity of Self-report Scales in Measuring Personality Design in LLM-based Chatbots: Towards Interactive and Task Grounded Personality Evaluation

-Second, personality evaluations without considering the expression of traits in real-world interactions fail to capture the chatbot's impact on user experience.
-Since personality is conveyed through behaviors and mutual perceptions in interaction \cite{geukes2019explaining}, an ideal evaluation framework should account for factors in continuous interactions, such as response patterns, and adaptability to user input.
-To understand the patterns essential for user experience, we may observe how user perceptions of personality evolve with interactions and how these changes impact user satisfaction.
-By embracing task-based interactive evaluation, we can improve personality evaluations, ultimately fostering chatbots that enhance user satisfaction.
+Second, personality evaluations that neglect the expression of traits in real-world interactions fail to capture the chatbot's impact on user experience.
+Since personality is conveyed through behaviors and perceptions in interaction \citep{geukes2019explaining}, evaluation should consider factors in continuous interactions, such as response patterns and adaptability to input.
+This aligns with the Realistic Accuracy Model (RAM) \citep{funder1995accuracy}, which emphasizes inferring personality traits from observable behavioral cues.
+To understand the patterns essential for user experience, we may observe how human perceptions evolve with interactions and how these changes impact satisfaction.
+By embracing task-based interactive evaluation reflecting human perceptions, we can improve chatbot design and enhance user satisfaction.